fhiso/legacy-format/serialization-noTag.md

     For example, the *xref_id* of a structure with *identifier* "S23" is `@S23@`.

-3. The *tag* is the a sting which will map to the structures URI using the [prefix dictionary](#tag2uri).
+3. The *tag* is the a sting which will map to the structures IRI using the [prefix dictionary](#tag2iri).
 Tags are case-sensitive.

     For example, the *tag* of an `http://terms.fhiso.org/elf/ADDR` structure is `ADDR`.